labgem/PPanGGOLiN/docs/user/QuickUsage/quickWorkflow.md

 ## PPanGGOLiN complete workflow analyses

-We tried to make PPanGGOLiN relatively easy to use by making a **'complete workflow'** subcommand calls `all`.
+We tried to make PPanGGOLiN relatively easy to use by making a **'complete workflow'** subcommand called `all`.
 It runs a pangenome analysis whose exact steps will depend on the input files you provide it with.
 In the end, you will have a partitioned pangenome graph with predicted **RGP, spots and modules**.

 [//]: # (### PPanGGOLiN: Pangenome analyses from list of annotated files)